uwla/shelf/README.md

 ```

 Now,  instead  of  configuring  `.bash_aliases`  or  `.zshrc`,  you  can  modify
-`~/.config/shell/aliases` to configure aliases for any  POSIX  shell.
-The  same
+`~/.config/shell/aliases` to configure aliases for any shell.
+The same goes  for
-goes for other configurations.
+other configurations.

 ## ABOUT